 Frede will argue that it is part of a late Stoic theory.

-4. To raise this question [stated in 3], though, is to make a substantial assumption about the very nature of the notion of a free will.
+4. To raise this question ["When in antiquity did..."], though, is to make a substantial assumption about the very nature of the notion of a free will.
 I assume, and I will try to show, that this notion in its origins is a technical, philosophical notion which already presupposes quite definite and far from trivial assumptions about ourselves and the world.